Because I own my name domain, I keep this domain active as a contact portal and to share a bit about myself in my own words:

 BIO:

-I grew up in Texas, Virginia, Germany, Maryland, and Florida as the daughter of a West Point graduate and Lieutenant Colonel in the Judge Advocate General’s Corps of the U.S. Army (father) and a spunky teacher, seamstress, and baker (mother).
-My parents required that my brothers and I played at least one sport as a way to instill a focus on health.
-I was seven years old and living in Virginia when I was presented with three options: softball, soccer, or swimming.
-At this age, I was also standing on the local neighborhood corner challenging any kid who walked by to a running race after school, so perhaps my parents were also trying to save the neighborhood kids from further torture!
-I loved to race so I chose swimming.
+I grew up in Texas, Virginia, Germany, Maryland, and Florida as the daughter of a West Point graduate and Lieutenant Colonel in the Judge Advocate General’s Corps of the U.S. Army (father) and a teacher and seamstress (mother).
+My parents required that my brothers and I played at least one sport as a way to teach us that our health was an important skill and practice to develop for our lifetimes.
+I was seven years old and living in Virginia when I was presented with the only three options available in our community for girls: softball, soccer, or swimming.
+At this age, I was also standing on the local neighborhood corner challenging any kid who walked by to a running race after school, so perhaps my parents were also trying to save the neighborhood kids from further racing challenges!
+Because I loved to race, I chose swimming.
 I swam my first competitions in Virginia and continued in Germany when my father was stationed to Heidelberg and West Berlin for the next three years.
 I competed in the European Forces Swim League representing the Heidelberg Sea Lions and the Berlin Barracudas.
 After returning stateside at the age of 11, I started twice-daily training and focused on breaststroke events as a member of the University of Maryland Baltimore County Retrievers swim club.
-My family moved two years later to Gainesville, Florida and I joined the University of Florida campus-based club team called the Florida Aquatics Swim Team.
-Living in seven different cities before high school was difficult, but having a swim team to be a part of in each new place made the process a lot easier.
-Plus, the exposure to constant change and a lot of different types of people and cultures was beneficial in terms of personal development.
-At 14 years old, I jumped from being tied for 71st in the country to placing 5th at the 1992 U.S. Olympic Swimming Trials in the 200 meter breaststroke.
+My family moved two years later to Gainesville, Florida, and I joined the University of Florida campus-based club team called the Florida Aquatics Swim Team.
+Living in seven different cities before high school was difficult, but having a swim team to be a part of in each new place made the process of constant change a lot easier.
+Plus, the exposure to a lot of different types of people and cultures was beneficial in terms of personal development.
+At 14 years old, I jumped from being tied for 71st in the country to placing 5th, in one day, at the 1992 U.S. Olympic Swimming Trials.
 It was then that I realized that the Olympic dream may actually be possible for me.
-One of my favorite races and proudest moments in my swimming career was setting a world record in the 200 individual medley at the short course world championships in Palma de Mallorca in 1993 at the age of 16.
-The world record I set is still (as of 2023) the longest-standing world record in any women’s individual swimming SCM event of all time (the record stood unbroken for more almost 15 years).
-At the time, I was enrolled in the demanding, but equally great, high school curriculum of the International Baccalaureate program.
-I went on to win an Olympic silver medal at the Atlanta 1996 Olympic Games in the 400 Individual Medley, become a 13-time U.S. National Champion, NCAA Champion, an Academic All-American while at the University of Florida, and pioneer the use of a new back-to-breast turn that is now used by all elite-level individual medley swimmers.
-More swim info is on wikipedia.
+At the same time, I was enrolled in the demanding, but great, high school curriculum of the International Baccalaureate program.
+I went on to win an Olympic silver medal at the Atlanta 1996 Olympic Games in the 400 Individual Medley, become a 13-time U.S. National Champion, NCAA Champion, an Academic All-American while at the University of Florida, and I helped pioneer the use of a new back-to-breast turn that is now used by all elite-level individual medley swimmers.
+More of my swim info is on wikipedia.
 I loved that swimming was so physically and mentally challenging, that I had the opportunity to race every day, and that I had the opportunity in my early career to spend so much time with teammates who were like older brothers to me.
 Throughout my career, I also had many wonderful open-water experiences as a part of training (see below for some images of some of my favorite dolphin encounters!).

 Image credits - beach: photo by Photo by Ibrahim Rifath on Unsplash.
 Photos of me: In competition, Jed Jacobsohn/Allsport.
 On the Atlanta 1996 Olympic podium, Doug Mills/Associated Press.
 Talking about integrity in sport, Stephen McCarthy/Web Summit.
 Swimming with dolphins in Kona, Hawaii, 2006, Shane Gould.